SakibAhmedShuva/Helpful-YOLOv8-Actions/README.md

 # Helpful YOLOv8 Actions

-This project demonstrates helpful actions using YOLOv8, primarily focusing on detecting and classifying various car parts in images and videos.
+This repository demonstrates helpful actions using YOLOv8, primarily focusing on detecting and classifying various car parts in images and videos.
 It includes functionality for loading a pre-trained model, performing inference, and updating class labels.

 ## Table of Contents